-The scenic East Lakeshore Trail System skirts the eastern shoreline of Tellico Lake and was built as a joint venture between the Watershed Association of the Tellico Reservoir (WATeR) and the Tennessee Valley Authority (TVA).
-At present the trail system features almost 23 miles of trail with future plans to extend to around 35 miles.
+The scenic East Lakeshore National Recreation Trail system skirts the eastern shoreline of Tellico Lake and was built as a joint venture between the Watershed Association of the Tellico Reservoir (WATeR) and the Tennessee Valley Authority (TVA).
+At present the trail system features over 30 miles of trail with future plans to extend.
 The hiking trails provide many scenic viewing areas with benches for observing the plentiful wildlife and wildflowers.
 Three signed boat landing areas allow easy access to the trails for paddlers.
 Segments of the trail are self-guided interpretive trails for environmental education and guides are available at the Tellico Village Library in Loudon or online.
 There is adequate parking at the three trailheads along with a kiosk and trail map.

-Glendale Branch Trail: The Glendale Branch extends south from the Glendale Trailhead to an intersection with the Coytee Loop Interpretive Trail.
-This trail is 3.0 miles via Power Point and 2.2 miles via the Shortcut.
+Glendale Branch Trail: The Glendale Branch extends south from the Glendale Trailhead to an intersection with the Coytee Loop interpretive trail.
+This trail is 3 miles via Power Point and 2.2 miles via the Shortcut.
 From the Glendale Trailhead to Power Point is 1.2 miles.
 The Powerline Point Loop interpretive trail is 2.2 miles and goes from the trailhead to Powerline Point and returns via the Glendale Shortcut Trail.

 Glendale Shortcut Trail: This 2.2 mile loop allows hikers to walk a loop around Powerline Point and return to the Glendale Trailhead.